 FIP Stage according to CASS progress table: 4, FIP is delivering improvement in policy or practices

-FIP Profile at FisheryProgress.org: Chile common hake – bottom trawl (May 2017)
+FIP Profile at FisheryProgress.org: Chile common hake – bottom trawl (in update process January 2019)

 Fishery Location: Chilean waters.

 FIP Coordination: If you would like more information about the FIP or if you wish to support it, please contact Claudio Barrientos.

 - Pesquera BioBio – Congelados del Pacifico

 - Consolidate stock assessment model after the international peer review – DONE